-This first year Honors Biology course is designed to prepare students for the next generation of science standards and practices.
-The high school biology content standards build from middle school and allow grade 9 or 10 students to explain additional and more complex phenomena related to genetics, evolution, the functioning of organisms, and interrelationships between organisms, populations, and the environment.
+This first year Biology course is designed to prepare students for the next generation of science standards and practices.
+The high school biology content standards are built from middle school and allow grade 9 or 10 students to explain additional and more complex phenomena related to genetics, evolution, the functioning of organisms, and interrelationships between organisms, populations, and the environment.
 There are significantly higher academic expectations of students in honors level courses.
-Students are required to complete daily homework assignments and are expected to be more independent and highly motivated.
 Frequent laboratory exercises, designed to correlate with text materials, provide students with opportunities to learn and use techniques and equipment associated with biological research.
 Independent reading, research and writing assignments extend learning beyond the classroom.
 Students are expected to take the MCAS Biology assessment in the spring.

-Prerequisite for Honors: Recommendation of Environmental Science teacher; incoming freshman must have term average of 93 or higher in 8th grade science and 3 of the following: Benchmark average in the exceeding range, placement into honors math, advanced score on the grade 7 ELA MCAS Exam, teacher recommendation
+Prerequisite for Honors: Recommendation of Environmental Science teacher; incoming freshmen must have term average of 93 or higher in 8th grade science and 3 of the following: Benchmark average in the exceeding range, placement into honors math, advanced score on the grade 7 ELA MCAS Exam, teacher recommendation